Gloucester Corporation Tramways

 Uniforms

-Staff working the electric services were issued with smart new uniforms: motormen wore double-breasted, 'lancer-style' style tunics with five pairs of buttons (bearing the city's coat of arms — see link — and narrowing from top to bottom), with upright collars; the latter bore an employee number on the bearer's left-hand side, and system initials — 'G C L R' on the right-hand side.
-Conductors on the other hand, wore single-breasted jackets with five buttons, two breast pockets (with button closures), epaulettes and upright collars; the latter bore the same insignia as the motormen's collars.
-Caps were initially in a kepi style and bore script-lettering grade badges — either Motorman or Conductor — above which an unmarked Gloucester municipal arms cap badge was worn (see below); it is currently unclear whether the badges were brass or nickel, as buttons exist in both materials.
+Staff working the new electric services were provided with smart uniforms: motormen wore double-breasted, lancer-style style tunics with five pairs of buttons (bearing the city's coat of arms — see link — and narrowing from top to bottom), and stand-up collars; the latter bore an employee number on the bearer's left-hand side, and system initials — 'G C L R' — on the right-hand side.
+Conductors on the other hand, wore single-breasted jackets with five buttons, two breast pockets (with button closures), epaulettes and stand-up collars; the latter bore the same insignia as the motormen's jacket collars.
+Caps were initially of the drooping-peak type; they bore script-lettering grade badges — either 'Motorman' or 'Conductor' — above which an untitled Gloucester municipal-device cap badge was worn (see below).
+It is unclear whether the tramway badges were brass or nickel, as buttons have survived in both materials, and they were undoubtedly used across several municipal departments.
+The drooping-peak caps appear to have been quickly superseded by tensioned-crown peaked caps, possibly as early as 1905; the new caps continued to carry the same badges as previously.

 Although detailed photographs of inspectors are yet to surface, a good quality photograph of the tramway's chief inspector has survived, from which information about inspectors' uniforms can be inferred.
-Inspectors were probably therefore issued with double-breasted jackets with four pairs of buttons, two waist pockets (with flap closures) and lapels; the upper part of the latter (the collars) probably carried the grade — Inspector — in embroidered script-lettering.
-Caps were in a military style with a tensioned crown, though given the paucity of images, kepis may well have been used in the earlier years of the tramway.
-The caps bore the grade — Inspector — in embroidered script lettering upon a hat band.
+Inspectors were probably issued with double-breasted jackets with four pairs of buttons, two waist pockets (with flap closures) and lapels; the collars probably carried the grade — 'Inspector' — in embroidered script-lettering.
+Although photographs of senior staff from the earliest years of the system have not survived, it is likely that the caps were of the drooping-peak type.
+By the late-Edwardian era, senior staff caps were of the tensioned-crown type; they bore the grade — 'Inspector' — in embroidered script lettering on a hat band.

 Further reading